Endotrivial modules for cyclic $p$-groups and generalized quaternion groups via Galois descent: Appendix: Products in Tate Cohomology

+We now define the \textbf{{\v C}ech spectrum} $R[I^{-1}]$ to be the cofiber of the map $K(I) \to R$.
 We may regard it as the localisation away from the ideal $I$.
-Note that if $I = (x_1)$ is principal, then the \v{C}ech spectrum $R[I^{-1}]$ is precisely $R[x_i^{-1}]$.
-However, for an arbitrary finitely generated ideal $I = (x_1, \ldots, x_n)$, $R[I^{-1}]$ is generally not the same as the localization at a multiplicatively closed subset of $\pi_*(R)$, cf Theorem 5.1 of \cite{may1995completions}.
+Note that if $I = (x)$ is principal, then the \v{C}ech spectrum $R[I^{-1}]$ is precisely $R[x^{-1}]$.
+However, for an arbitrary finitely generated ideal $I = (x_1, \ldots, x_n)$, $R[I^{-1}]$ is generally not the same as the localization at a multiplicatively closed subset of $\pi_*(R)$, cf. Theorem 5.1 of \cite{may1995completions}.
+Nevertheless, there exists a \v{C}ech cohomology spectral sequence